masyl/cook/doc/roadmap.md

 ## Backlog
 - Template inheritance ?
 Chained render ?
 "Extend" ?
 - Lookup Jinja to see how feature coverage compares
 - Escaping for "{" and "}"
-- Allow running in "bouble braket" mode for outputting json
+- Allow running in "double braket" mode for less risky escaping
 - register partials, helpers, tags, filters and etc through a "use" method
 - resolver for external partials
 - Refer to "model" instead of "data" everywhere
+- Basic builtin functions to simplify the use of funex syntax

 ## Distribution
 - Code comments and method signatures